tomharvey/redux-json-api-demo/README.md

 ```

 ## Finally
 This should show you how to add redux-json-api to your stack and get you started.
+Have a look at the console and observe how the `state` object changes as we configure the api, start to read form the api and successfully receive a response.

-I've included a `api-output.json` in this repo which will show what the API server output would look like for this example.
-It includes comments as well as posts, you should be able to add these objects in `mapStateToProps` and then display them through `TodoList.render`.
+I've included a `posts.json` in this repo at `/api/v1/` which will show what the API server output would look like for this example.
+It includes comments as well as posts, you should be able to add these objects in `mapStateToProps` and then display them in `TodoList.render`.